Be Like A Duck…

 Reason #1 To be successful clubs

-Professional staff members provide foundational support, but clubs must manage much of their club’s business.
-Intentional leadership education helps clubs learn the skills necessary to successfully operate their organizations.
+Professional staff members provide foundational support, but club officers must manage much of their club’s business.
+Intentional leadership education help officers learn the skills necessary to successfully operate their organizations.

 Reason #2 To gain marketable skills

 Beyond their time at the University, club members will find that employers are looking for graduates with the “soft skills” to be successful employees.
 Club Sports is a great way for club members to start developing these skills.

 Why You Should Fill Your Company with Athletes, Forbes 10/2013

 Employers Desire Soft Skills From College Graduates, UNCC49er.com

 Rise of Club Teams Creates A Whole New Level of Success, New York Times, 12/2008